 BIG GIANTS - Duos by Ravel, Kodaly, Honneger, Beethoven, Mozart & Bach, including his solo Suites, Sonatas and Partitas.

 Sequoia is a Glasgow based string duo comprising violinist Alice Rickards and cellist Sonia Cromarty.
-Since launching as ‘High Heels and Horse Hair’ at the 2010 Edinburgh Fringe we have firmly rooted our place in the Scottish chamber music scene, performing recitals and creative collaborative projects in concert halls, public spaces, schools and gardens around the country and holding the post of CMS ensemble in residence from 2013-15.
+Since joining forces 12 years ago we have firmly rooted our place in Scotland's chamber music scene, performing recitals and creative collaborative projects in concert halls, public spaces, schools and gardens around the country, and previously holding the post of CMS ensemble in residence.

 We strongly believe that everyone should have access to live performance and our role as music educators is central to our identity.
-In 2019 we performed to over 400 students in schools across the central belt, and wherever possible we like to tie in workshops in schools and community settings alongside our recital tours.
+In the past year we have performed to children in more than 30 primary schools across Scotland and wherever possible we like to tie in workshops in community settings alongside our recital tours.

 Violinist Alice Rickards is a member of the BBC SSO and has also performed with the RSNO, Melbourne Symphony Orchestra and Southbank Sinfonia.
 On the baroque violin she has performed with the Dunedin Consort, The English Concert and the Australian Haydn Ensemble.

 Cellist Sonia Cromarty has performed across the world, from South America to the Arctic.
-She has worked with all Scotland's leading orchestras and ensembles; BBC Scottish Symphony Orchestra (including guest principal), the Scottish Chamber Orchestra, the Orchestra of Scottish Opera, the RSNO, Red Note Ensemble and the Scottish Ensemble.
+She works with all Scotland's leading orchestras and ensembles; BBC Scottish Symphony Orchestra , RSNO, the Scottish Chamber Orchestra, the Orchestra of Scottish Opera, Scottish Ensemble and Children's Classic Concerts.